microsoft/jacdac-docs/README.md

       - add a test file to pxt.json
       - mkc init
       - mkc build to ensure you get a hex file
-    - note about MakeCode "generated" extension and where this comes from
-      - in particular, until there is a pxt.json in the new directory (hint: cp pxt.g.json pxt.json), it won't be known to MakeCode or to the jacdac-docs analyses
-      - or does the analyses look at the
-    - what can we test locally about pxt-jacdac???
-      - see above
-      - local testing with pxt-microbit (TBD)
-- jacdac-ts, which depends on jacdac-spec
-- jacdac-docs, which depends on most everything (except FIRMWARE)

 ### Docs build